 - Slice the guavas and scoop out the seeds.
 Reserve the guava shells

 - Boil the seeds, cinnamon, anise and cloves for 10 minutes en 1/4 quart [1/4 lt] of water over medium heat, adding water when necessary to keep at least two cups of liquid.

 - Sieve and get rid of the solids.
-Add the guava slices, sugar, prunes and vanilla to the liquid and return to the fire until the guava is tender, adjust water when necessary to maintain the same level.
+Add the guava slices, sugar, prunes and vanilla to the liquid and return to the stove over medium heat, simmering until the guava is tender, adding water when necessary to maintain the same level.